Gstorm3005/Business-Management-Software/README.md

 To get started with the Business Management System, follow these steps:

-1. Clone the repository to your local machine. git clone https://github.com/your_username/business-management-system.git
+1. Clone the repository to your local machine: git clone https://github.com/your_username/business-management-system.git

-2. Compile the Source Code:
+3. Compile the Source Code:
 g++ main.cpp -o bms

-3. Run the Executable:
+4. Run the Executable:
 ./bms

-4. Follow On-screen Instructions:
+5. Follow On-screen Instructions:
 Once the program is running, follow the on-screen instructions to navigate through different functionalities and manage your business effectively.

+## Contributors 🧑‍💻
+Meet the minds behind this project:
+- Mohammed Reda Guellati
+- Elrayan Hamhami

+Thank you for checking out our project!
+If you have any questions or feedback, feel free to reach out.
+Happy coding! 😊🚀